Skip to main content

 The minimum and maximum number of nodes in a group can be set when autoscaling is enabled — Cluster Autoscaler will only change the number of nodes within these limits.

-If the cluster is in the status ACTIVE, Cluster Autoscaler checks every 10 seconds to see if there are pods (Pod) in the status PENDINGand analyzes the load — requests from pods for vCPU and RAM.
-Depending on the results, nodes are added or removed.
+If a group of nodes is in ACTIVE status, Cluster Autoscaler checks every 10 seconds if there are Pods in PENDING status and analyzes the load — requests from Pods on vCPU, RAM and GPU.
+Depending on the results of the check, nodes are added or removed.
+A group of nodes at this time goes to the PENDING_SCALE_UP or PENDING_SCALE_DOWN status .
+The status of the cluster during autoscaling is ACTIVE.

 Adding a node